 Modern and Classical Languages Student Organizations

-Our student organizations include the German Culture Club, the Classics Club, the Japanese Cultural Association, and Sigma Delta Pi - the national Spanish honors society.
+Our student organizations include the Arabic Student Club, German Culture Club, the Classics Club, the Japanese Cultural Association, and Sigma Delta Pi - the national Spanish honors society.
 These student organizations offer the opportunity to befriend native speakers, experience cultural activities, and develop a social network.

 A number of Middle East-related student clubs provide you with an array of opportunities for linguist and cultural immersion.
 They organize a variety of educational and fun cultural events, including Arabic conversation tables, lectures, films, and artistic performances.

 Be sure to check out their individual websites for upcoming events: